ifranda/VaporDocumentationWebsite/docs/contributingToVapor/codeContributions.rst

 After forking your new Vapor repository and cloning from it, you can download pre-built third-party libraries from the links below.
 Be sure to select the correct libraries for the operating system you're building on.

-.. note:: These libraries must be placed in the directory specified above their respective links.

 *Windows*

 Unzip the following file linked below into the root of your C:\\ directory.